httpyac/httpyac.github.io/docs/guide/environments.md

 :::

 ## JSON
-Environments can be provided with setting `environmentVariables` in [.httpyac.js](/config/) .
+Environments can be provided with setting `environment` in [.httpyac.js](/config/) .
 All settings with key `$shared` are shared between all environments

 ```json
 {